 I will mention that I am not calling for any sort of boycott of Hasbro products, or asking for any kind of letter (or email) campaign against them, especially at this point; their concerns, though silly in most people’s eyes, pretty much require that they complain to me in order to protect their rights.
 I understand that, which is why I have already taken quick action to address their concerns.

 – – –

 Hasbro let it go, and I couldn’t help but wonder if they were afraid I’d call for a boycott right before Christmas — as I recall, 2000 was a bad year for Hasbro already, and I think I could have gotten good publicity for such a boycott.
-Meanwhile, we have since sold over a million cards!
+Meanwhile, I have since sold over two million cards!

 – – –